rayshih/purescript-learning/README.md

 -- The function to render the view,
--- there is only one thing be rendered: text view (State st) = text "Hello World"
+-- there is only one thing be rendered: text view _ = text "Hello World"
 ```

 The String:

 In any programming language, any value have type, like: String, Number.
-And to in order to identify whether a value is a string, we use double quotes.
+And in order to identify whether a value is a string, we use double quotes.
 The `"Hello World"` is the example we have here.

 What is the `text` here?